Andrehatlo/andrehatlo.github.io/_posts/2019-05-20-home-assistant-step-2.md

 ## Requirements

 - Successfully installed Home assistant on a Raspberry Pi
-- Some type of smart device and gateway
+- Some type of smart device and gateway connected to your network

 ## Configuration of devices: